visionary-ux/visionary-url/README.md

 Defaults to `image.jpg`.

 > [!TIP]
-> Use descriptive filenames (e.g. `bamboo-grove-sunrise-kyoto.jpg`) to improve image discoverability in search engines.
+> Use descriptive filenames (e.g. `bamboo-grove-kyoto.jpg`) to improve image discoverability in search engines.

-The filename can also be used to generate new URLs for the same image.
-For instance, if the original image is updated but the old URL is caching the old version, appending a version number (e.g., changing the filename from `starship-stacked.jpg` to `starship-stacked-v2.jpg`) ensures that the new image is loaded fresh.
+The filename can be modified to force a cache refresh.
+For example, if an outdated image is still being served due to caching at a URL, you can append a version number (e.g. `starship-stacked.jpg` to `starship-stacked-v2.jpg`) to ensure the updated image is properly loaded.

 ## Using Your Own Subdomain